mlempp/Project_PeopleAnalytics/README.md

 EnvironmentSatisfaction     : The employee satisfaction with the environemnt.
 (1 'Low', 2 'Medium', 3 'High', 4 'Very High')

-Gender                      : The geneder of the employee.
+Gender                      : The gender of the employee.

 HourlyRate                  : The hourly rate of the employee.

-JobInvolvement              : The level oft the involvement in the job.
+JobInvolvement              : The level of the involvement in the job.
 (1 'Low', 2 'Medium', 3 'High', 4 'Very High')

 JobLevel                    : The job level.